Copying and distribution of all site material including but not limited to brand, images and textual information, is expressly forbidden.

 You can find out more information about cookies at www.allaboutcookies.org.

-As a Medical Practice we will only process (i.e. collect, store and use) personal data in a manner that is compatible with the Data Protection (Bailiwick of Guernsey) Law 2001.
+As a medical practice, we will only process (i.e. collect, store and use) personal data in a manner that is compatible with the Data Protection (Bailiwick of Guernsey) Law 2017.
 This means that we as a Data Controller and Processor will always strive to ensure that we handle personal data fairly and lawfully with justification.

 “Medical purposes” includes the purposes of preventative medicine, medical diagnosis, medical research, the provision of care and treatment and the management of healthcare services as other legislation may require.